 Several local CBOs that receive grant funding also offer training and group cognitive behavioral therapy in facilities such as Rikers Island and there are small arts programs (writing and drama) offered by volunteers at a number of correctional facilities (e.g., Rehabilitation through the Arts at Sing Sing and a writing program at the Rose M. Singer Center for women on Rikers Island).

 Although these educational programs are valuable they are a small remnant of those that had existed until June 1995, when on-site education programs in prisons and jails in New York State and City were terminated after many years of successful operation.
 That year, over 350 programs ceased offering higher education in New York State correctional facilities after Pell grants for inmates were discontinued in 1994.
-Thereafter education programs could only be offered in prisons and jails through federal and state grant funding and from private philanthropic foundationst most 5% of the incarcerated population have been involved in education programs for the last twenty years.
-However, in a sign of the changing attitude towards correctional education and as “part of the Obama Administration's commitment to create a fairer, more effective criminal justice system, reduce recidivism, and combat the impact of mass incarceration on communities, the Second Chance Pell Pilot program was launched by the US Department of Education to test new models to allow incarcerated Americans to receive Pell Grants and pursue the postsecondary education with the goal of helping them get jobs, support their families, and turn their lives around.
+Thereafter education programs could only be offered in prisons and jails through federal and state grant funding and from private philanthropic foundations.
+At most, 5% of the incarcerated population have been involved in education programs for the last twenty years.
+However, in a sign of the changing attitude towards correctional education and as “part of the Obama Administration's commitment to create a fairer, more effective criminal justice system, reduce recidivism, and combat the impact of mass incarceration on communities, the Second Chance Pell Pilot program was launched by the US Department of Education to test new models to allow incarcerated Americans to receive Pell Grants and pursue the postsecondary education with the goal of helping them get jobs, support their families, and turn their lives around.”

 CUNY’s proposal to offer courses for college credits and industry-recognized certification through a partnership of John Jay, Hostos Community College and LaGuardia Community College has been approved under this program and will start at Otisville prison and Queensboro Correctional Facility in the fall.
 We are hopeful that this will open the door to more on-site credit and noncredit education and training programs funded through Pell grants in State and City correctional facilities.

 High-quality correctional education has been shown to measurably reduce re-incarceration rates.
 According to a Department of Justice-funded 2013 study from the RAND Corporation, incarcerated individuals who participated in correctional education were 43 percent less likely to return to prison within three years than prisoners who did not participate in any correctional education programs.[1]
 By reducing recidivism, correctional education can ultimately save taxpayers money and create safer communities.
 This connection undoubtedly motivated Gov. Cuomo who two years ago proposed a controversial plan to reintroduce education programs in prison by reviving the New York State Tuition Assistance Program (TAP) for inmates.
 The plan was abandoned amid opposition in the state legislature but will be now funded by the Manhattan District Attorney’s Office as part of the Criminal Justice Investment Initiative (CJII), which was designed to invest funds in impactful projects that will improve public safety, develop broad crime prevention efforts, and promote a fair and efficient justice system.
 CJII is focusing on investments within seven priority areas including reentry and diversion.